 Food being a major part of the celebration during any festival in India, Til (sesame) and gur (jaggery) laddoos are widely popular as the sweets of Sankranti in India.

-Every twelve years, along with Makar Sankranti, people also gather for Kumbh Mela (also well-famed as one of the world’s largest mass pilgrimage).
-The next Kumbh Mela will be held in January of 2022.
+Every twelve years, along with Makar Sankranti, people also gather for Kumbh Mela (also well-famed as one of the world’s largest mass pilgrimages).
+The next Kumbh Mela will be held in January of 2023.

 Significance of kite flying during Makar Sankranti

-One of the most vibrant sightings during the festival of Makar Sankranti is the flock of colorful kites being flown in the winter morning sky.
-Kite flying competitions are also organized at many places.
+One of the most vibrant sightings during the festival of Makar Sankranti is the flock of colourful kites being flown in the winter morning sky.
+Kite-flying competitions are also organized in many places.
 Many consider this fun practice to be a form of thanksgiving to the Gods since kites can be flown high up in the sky, closer to what some believe to be Heaven.

 Wearing black clothes on Sankranti

-Black is often considered to be the color as Makar Sankranti, even as black is widely heralded as an inauspicious color when it comes to festivals and religious activities.
+Black is often considered to be the colour of Makar Sankranti, even as black is widely heralded as an inauspicious colour when it comes to festivals and religious activities.
 The reason for association with Sankranti is, however, more of a customary scientific belief than a religious one.

-The black color is known as an absorber of the rays of the Sun, and since during Makar Sankranti, the Sun begins its journey towards the Northern Hemisphere, people believe that wearing the black color will help them absorb all the good energy of the Sun as well as keep them warm during the chilly winter days of celebration.
+The black colour is known as an absorber of the rays of the Sun, and since during Makar Sankranti, the Sun begins its journey towards the Northern Hemisphere, people believe that wearing the black colour will help them absorb all the good energy of the Sun as well as keep them warm during the chilly winter days of celebration.